lindsayrr8/lindsayrr8.github.io/_posts/2024-09-21-my-new-blog-post.md

 Instead, let's head over to RStudio and do the exact same thing more efficiently by **letting R handle everything for us.**

+We can take the same abbreviations we used to represent each prediction and plug those into R as our variables:

+``
+`# It rains 5 days out of the year.
+P_A1 <- 0.0137

+`# It does not rain 360 days out of the year.
+P_A2 <- 0.9863

+`# When it rains, the weatherman predicts rain 90% of the time.
+P_B_given_A1 <- 0.9

+`# When it does not rain, the weatherman predicts rain 10% of the time.
+P_B_given_A2 <- 0.1
+``